kabu14/Social-Media-Display-Widget/README.txt

 == Installation ==

-1. Upload `social-media-display.php` to the `/wp-content/plugins/` directory
+1. Upload `social-media-display` folder to the `/wp-content/plugins/` directory
 1. Upload facebook.png, twitter.png, linkedin.png, google_plus.png to the img directory of social-media-display folder.
 Must be named exactly like what is specified.
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. To use widget you must first register the widget then call it.
+1. To use widget you must first register the widget in functions.php then call the dynamic_sidebar function in your theme.
 Read here: http://digwp.com/2010/02/how-to-widgetize-wordpress-theme/

 == Frequently Asked Questions ==

 = Do I need to upload an icon and what type is it? =

-yes icons associated with the social media must be uploaded in the img directory and labeled as facebook.png twitter.png linkedin.png
+yes, icons associated with the supported social media must be uploaded in the img directory of the plugin and labeled as facebook.png twitter.png linkedin.png